-Why Would An Insurance Adjuster Want a Recorded Statement?
+Why Does An Insurance Adjuster Want a Recorded Statement?

 Many insurance adjusters take a pleasant approach, trying to sound friendly and understanding to sway you to speak with them.
 However, it is important to remember that they aren’t really concerned about you.
 You are just another name on a list of claims they have to work through.